Hermitian Yang-Mills connections on pullback bundles: The semistable case

 When $E$ is semistable, gauging back to the initial metric $\tilde h$, the above theorem allows us to choose a sequence $\delb_k$ of Dolbeault operators on $E\to B$ such that the curvatures $(F_{\tilde h,\delb_k})$ of the associated Chern connections satisfy where $d>0$ is a parameter that we are free to choose.
 After establishing some uniformity in this family, this gives that one can produce a sequence of connections on $\pi^* E \to (X, L_k)$ which are hermitian Yang--Mills to order $k^{-1}$, by combining the above estimate with Lemma \ref{lem:pullbackcv}.
 Thus one can achieve the first approximate solution just as in the stable case.

-The difference comes in when one wants to perturb to achieve a better order approximate solution.
+The next difference comes in when one wants to perturb to achieve a better order approximate solution.
 For this, the linearised operator, which is the Laplacian, is used.
 We now have a sequence of linearised operators, corresponding to the sequence of connections on $E$.
 The difference between the stable case and the current one is that for the former, the subleading order term was the Laplacian pulled back from $E$, while for the latter, one sees the Laplacian of the graded object $\Gr(E)$ that $E$ degenerates to.
 This is no longer a simple bundle, and so the Laplacian has a larger cokernel.

 The consequence of this is that we can no longer kill off the base error just with the complex gauge transformations we used before.
 To be able to deal with the remaining error, we need to also incorporate the way the complex structure changes and carefully match the rates of the change in complex structure with that of the change in polarisation on $X$.
-We will see that there is a crucial sign that needs to be correct, and this provides the link with the intersection numbers coming from the Jordan--H\"older filtration of $E$.
+We will see that there is a crucial sign that needs to be correct, and this provides the link with the intersection numbers coming from the chosen Jordan--H\"older filtration of $E$.

+Finally, a word on our hypothesis $(H1)-(H3)$.
+By $(H3)$, $\Gr(E)$ is locally free, which allows us to see $E$ as a complex deformation of $\Gr(E)$, seen as a {\it vector bundle}.
+We will then work with connections defined on the common underlying smooth vector bundle.
+Hypothesis $(H1)$, together with $(H2)$, will force this deformation to have a particularly simple form (see Lemma \ref{lem:gammaijnonzero}), and will become crucial in the perturbation argument to have a good control on the rates of change in the complex structure.
+Finally, Hypothesis $(H2)$ gives a better control on the kernel of the Laplacian of the graded object.

 \begin{remark} The method of perturbing the Hermite--Einstein structure on $\Gr(E)$ was already used in \cite{leung97}.
 In Leung's work, one starts with a {\it Gieseker stable} bundle $E$.
-This bundle is semistable in the sense of Mumford and Takemoto, and, assuming $\Gr(E)$ to be locally free, is a complex deformation of a bundle with a Hermite--Einstein metric $h$.
+This bundle is semistable in the sense of Mumford and Takemoto, and, assuming $\Gr(E)$ to be locally free, is a complex deformation of a bundle with an Hermite--Einstein metric $h$.
 Then, a perturbative argument shows that $h$ can be deformed to an {\it almost Hermite--Einstein} metric on $E$.
-This argument does not require quantitative estimates, in particular because the equation at the large scale limit $k \to \infty$ has invertible linearisation, which is not true in our case.
+The argument does not use quantitative estimates, but these are crucial in our case.
 For these reasons, our proofs need a finer analysis and to deal with additional technical issues. \end{remark}